Navigating bad credit: Mortgage success tips 2025

 Getting a mortgage with someone who has bad credit

-Applying for a mortgage with someone who has a poor credit history can make it more difficult to get the mortgage that you want but it isn't impossible.
+Applying for a mortgage with someone who has a poor credit history can make it more challenging to get the mortgage that you want but it isn't impossible.
 Your good credit won't negate the other applicant's poor credit score as the mortgage lender will consider both applicants when carrying out a credit check.
 Also, as with any mortgage application, the type of credit adversity and the time since will have a bearing on the outcome of your mortgage application.
 Lenders not only assess your creditworthiness, they also assess your affordability.
 This means that in some situations, a lender may offer the mortgage loan that you need based on how much the good credit applicant can afford.
 If you have a good credit history and you can afford to meet the mortgage repayment requirements, the other applicant with a poor credit history will have less of a detrimental impact on your application.

 Remember that many lenders will accept minor credit misdemeanours like late or missed payments but you will find that a history of IVAs, CCJs or bankruptcies is likely to require specialist mortgage advice*.
 It is wise to seek mortgage advice if you find yourself in this situation to avoid applying to lenders that are less lenient when it comes to assessing your creditworthiness as declined mortgage applications will further exacerbate a poor credit score.
 A mortgage adviser will be able to guide you to mortgage lenders that are less selective when it comes to credit checks but you may find that you have to pay a higher rate of interest as the mortgage deals are usually less competitive.
 Improving your credit score over time will allow you to remortgage on better terms - we share more information about this in our article, 'How to improve your credit score quickly'.